 "Myo" refers to muscle, and "fascia" to the elastic web of connective tissue that ties your body together.
 Myofascial release techniques relieve tension and pain by releasing and lengthening both muscles and fascia.
 These techniques are great for changing long time postural problems or misalignments.
 Techniques are usually performed without lotion and can be done on any layer of tissue from superficial (outermost) to deep.
 These massage techniques can include but are not limited to slow stretching of the fascia by pulling or pushing on your limbs or tissue.
 Fascia may also be released with flat hands, long smooth strokes and skin rolling.

 According to John Barnes, MFR is a gentle yet effective technique addressing the myofascial restrictions in the body created by trauma and inflammatory responses.
 This Fort Collins massage technique is often integrated into your session based on needs and will rarely be used for an entire massage session.
+We use various forms of MFR to release scar tissue, cellulite, and other connective tissue disfunctions.

 Fort Collins oncology or cancer massage is bodywork